Two decades of shooter response strategy ignored in Uvalde

 Associated Press

-A total of 376 officers converged on Robb Elementary School, more than the entire police force in a mid-size American city like Fort Lauderdale, Florida, or Tempe, Arizona.
-But for more than 70 minutes, not one stopped the shooter.
+A total of 376 officers converged on Robb Elementary School in Uvalde, Texas — more than the entire police force in a midsize American city like Fort Lauderdale, Florida, or Tempe, Arizona.
+But for more than 70 minutes on May 24, not one stopped the shooter.

 Amid the sounds of continuing gunfire emanating from the elementary school they waited.
 By the time they entered and killed 18-year-old Salvador Ramos, 19 children and two teachers were dead or mortally wounded.